-Although, Microsoft offers its own set of security abilities to secure business Azure subscriptions but, cloud data security is a shared responsibility model that demands Azure clients to deliver protection “in” Microsoft platform.
+Although Microsoft offers its own set of security abilities to secure business Azure subscriptions, cloud data security is a shared responsibility model that demands Azure clients to deliver protection “in” Microsoft platform.
 Next comes the Azure security best practices, which are derived from clients and recommended by the Center for Internet Security.
 These are particularly for several important fields of protection in MS Azure, which every individual should follow to make sure that their subscriptions are protected.

 Time to Read Out Azure Security Best Practices